 The goal is to help our customer predict failures more frequently, to predict forecasts more closely and accurately, to predict even behavioural elements like the profile of shift teams that perform best – or which changeovers can be improved.

 We will continue to gather data automatically from machines to understand efficiency and causes of loss.
-We will continue to complement this with in-depth analysis of other tactical elements such as line balance optimisation, CIP monitoring and energy loss alongside compliance requirements, even maintenance and lubrication schedules.
+We will continue to complement this with in-depth analysis of other tactical elements such as production line balancing, CIP monitoring and energy loss alongside compliance requirements, even maintenance and lubrication schedules.

 Combining this insight through EnterpriseView, our strategic BI tool will correlate this data automatically to provide insights.
 Artificial Intelligence will then suggest potential actions, provide guided interventions and more insightful forecasts for better outcomes.